Axway/open-banking-docs/content/en/docs/Validation/brazil/openid-certification.md

 Make sure the corresponding CAs are configured in the Amplify Open Banking solution:

 * Including the CA cert of each TPP on IngressMTLSCA entry of `values.yaml` of the APIM package.
 See detailed instructions in [Certificate Management - MTLS](/docs/configuration/certificate-management/mtls).
-* Including the CA cert of each TPP on the ACP - Settings - Authorization tab.
+* Including the CA cert of each TPP on the Cloudentity - Settings - Authorization tab.
 See detailed instructions in [Certificate Management - MTLS](/docs/configuration/certificate-management/mtls).
 * Update the filters Jwt-Verify and Jwt-Sign, updating the JWKS certificate (BRCAC).
 See detailed instructions in [Certificate Management - JWKS](/docs/configuration/certificate-management/jwks).

 ### Create the FAPI advanced test plan